 All three of our panelists are opting to “stay the course” for spring evaluations, sticking to the same administration timelines, offering the same access to responses, and using the same survey instruments with, in some cases, slight variations.
 “We felt it was important for students to have an avenue to express how they felt the quality of instruction was this semester,” said Smith.
 “We just want to show that we’re keeping this consistent, that they can count on us to do this and that we value students’ opinions and their experiences with their courses.”

-The panelists agreed that acknowledging the unique circumstances of this semester is important, while still maintaining consistency with past evaluations.
-Most questionnaires went largely unchanged, while panelists provided flexibility for programs to adjust their survey length or add additional questions.
-At Washburn, one college opted to shorten their survey from 50+ questions to just five, and all other units were given the option to add an open-ended, neutral question so students could provide additional comments.
+The panelists agreed that acknowledging the unique circumstances of this semester is important, while still maintaining consistency with past end of semester evaluations.
+Most questionnaires went largely unchanged, while panelists provided flexibility for programs to adjust their course survey length or add additional evaluation survey questions.
+At Washburn, one college opted to shorten their end of class survey questions from 50+ to just five, and all other units were given the option to add an open-ended, neutral question so students could provide additional comments.

 Do use evaluations to drive meaningful change.